Natural cosmetics, clean beauty, vegan - how much nature is really behind it?

 • free of mineral oils

-Certification - Defining what is important
+Certification Defining what’s important

 The COSMOS standard